NEWS ON SUDAN - MARCH 2010

 WWMT - News Channel 3: Family from Darfur settling in Grand Rapids.
 A family from a war-torn country is getting a fresh start in Grand Rapids.
 That family of seven is from Darfur.
 They fled the Sudan back in 2003 and since then have bounced around in refugee camps until finally now coming to the U.S. This family has five kids and they need a lot of things to get started like clothing and household items.

+The following commentary on Foreign Policy is by Sean P. Brooks: What the Islamic Conference got wrong on Darfur.
 Members of the Organization of the Islamic Conference (OIC) pledged $850 million dollars for future development in Darfur on Sunday in Cairo.
 Egypt and Turkey co-chaired the donor's conference--which aimed to jumpstart international commitment to long-term reconstruction and development in Darfur after seven years of conflict, mass displacement, and humanitarian crisis.
 Some countries making generous pledges willfully ignored the ongoing security challenges and unresolved conflict between the Darfuri rebels and the Sudanese government.
 In this way, the OIC--like the League of Arab States in its response to the Darfur crisis--sought to help the people of Darfur without addressing those most responsible for their deplorable conditions.

 إذا كنت تريد السلام ، أعمل من أجل العدالة